Life Insurance for Morphine users.

 What rate (or price) can I qualify for?

 Now, when it comes time to determine what kind of “rate” an individual might qualify for, there are 100’s if not 1000’s of factors that can come into play.
 This is why it’s pretty much impossible to know of sure what kind of life insurance rate that an individual might be able to qualify for without at least speaking with them for a few minutes.

 There are a few “assumptions” that we can make based only on the fact that an individual has been prescribed Morphine in the past.
 Assumptions such as if you were only prescribed Morphine in the past for a very short period of time to help you deal with an acute pain which has since passed leaving no “residual” effects, chances are the fact you have been prescribed Morphine in the past probably won’t affect the outcome of your life insurance application.

 If you have been prescribed Morphine to help you deal with chronic pain or pain resulting from a “serious” underlying medical condition such as cancer, chances are your Morphine prescription will play a large role in the outcome of your life insurance application and could be cause for having your application Postponed for a period of time or denied outright!

 The good news is…

-That here at IBUSA, we have all sort of experience helping folks with all “kinds” of pre-existing medical condition find and qualify for coverage that they can afford.
-Which is why, we wanted to take a moment and end this article by focusing on some of the things that you can do to help improve your chances at finding the “best” life insurance policy that you can qualify for.
+That here at IBUSA, we have all sorts of experience helping folks with all “kinds” of pre-existing medical conditions find and qualify for coverage that they can afford.
+This is why we wanted to take a moment and end this article by focusing on some of the things that you can do to help improve your chances at finding the “best” life insurance policy that you can qualify for.

-Which brings us to the last topic that we wanted to take a moment and discuss with you today which is…
+This brings us to the last topic that we wanted to take a moment to discuss with you today…

 What can I do to help ensure that I get the “best life insurance” for me?